CTN Foundation

 Kirk Wise

-Kirk Wise is an American film director, animator and screenwriter best known for his work at Walt Disney Animation Studios.
+Kirk Wise is an Oscar-nominated director, producer, and screenwriter, best known for his work at Walt Disney Animation Studios.
 Wise has directed Disney animated films such as Beauty and the Beast, The Hunchback of Notre Dame, and Atlantis: The Lost Empire.

 IMDB